-- Credits earned through the three Minnesota law schools' consortium program are treated as credits earned at MHSL and do not count toward the 15-credit maximum. - ii.
+Credits earned through the three Minnesota law schools' consortium program are treated as credits earned at MHSL and do not count toward the 15-credit maximum.

 A maximum of 7 of the 15 total credits may be earned from J-term and/or summer courses at another school or schools, including study-abroad programs.
-For study-abroad programs offered by other law schools through the Consortium of Innovative Legal Education (CILE), the 7-credit limit will be waived, but all credits earned through a CILE school other than MHSL are counted toward the 15- credit cumulative maximum.
-A study-abroad program offered by Mitchell Hamline is not considered a visit away. - iii.
-No student may take a course at another law school if the dates of the course overlap with any portion of a Mitchell Hamline session in which the student is enrolled, unless the student first gets advance permission from the Vice Dean, Academic and Faculty Affairs. - iv.
+A study-abroad program offered by Mitchell Hamline is not considered a visit away.

+- iii.
+No student may take a course at another law school if the dates of the course overlap with any portion of a Mitchell Hamline session in which the student is enrolled, unless the student first gets advance permission from the Vice Dean, Academics. - iv.
 Attending Minnesota Law Schools: - Consortium Description: Students may register for courses at the University of Minnesota Law School, or the University of St. Thomas School of Law, under the terms of the three Minnesota law schools' consortium agreement. - Consortium Course Tuition: For consortium courses, Mitchell Hamline students pay tuition to Mitchell Hamline.
 Consortium credits are counted in the student's course load for the purpose of determining full-time status, tuition and fees, etc. - Consortium Course Limitations: To qualify for consortium status, a course must not be offered during the academic year at the enrolling student's home school.
 Clinics, externships, internships, and independent studies do not qualify as consortium courses. - Consortium Space Limitations: Consortium status courses at each school must have space available after each school's initial add/drop procedures have been applied. - Consortium Summer and J-term Exclusions: Courses offered at any of the three Minnesota law schools during summer and January terms are excluded from consortium treatment.
 Students must petition to take summer and January term courses as visitors at the other school and pay tuition to the offering school.
-Summer and J-term courses taken at one of the other two Minnesota law schools are subject to and counted toward the maximum

-- of 15 total credits that Mitchell Hamline students may earn at other law schools. - Maximum Consortium Credits: Students may not earn more than six consortium credits during their law school career. - Eligibility for Consortium Courses: Students must be in good standing at Mitchell Hamline School of Law to participate in the program. - Consortium Student Policies and Procedures: Students must abide by all rules of the visited school and are graded and evaluated by the visited school's standards. - Grades and Transfers: The visited school awards grades and submits transcripts to the home institution.
-Consortium course grades appear on the transcript, but do not affect grade point averages. - Receipt of Transcript: At the conclusion of the course, once grades have been posted, it is the student's responsibility to request that the other institution send an official transcript to Mitchell Hamline's Office of the Registrar.
+Summer and J-term courses taken at one of the other two Minnesota law schools are subject to and counted toward the maximum of 15 total credits that Mitchell Hamline students may earn at other law schools. - Maximum Consortium Credits: Students may not earn more than six consortium credits during their law school career. - Eligibility for Consortium Courses: Students must be in good standing at Mitchell Hamline School of Law to participate in the program. - Consortium Student Policies and Procedures: Students must abide by all rules of the visited school and are graded and evaluated by the visited school's standards. - Grades and Transfers: The visited school awards grades and submits transcripts to the home institution.

+Consortium course grades appear on the transcript, but do not affect grade point averages.

+- Receipt of Transcript: At the conclusion of the course, once grades have been posted, it is the student's responsibility to request that the other institution send an official transcript to Mitchell Hamline's Office of the Registrar.
 Upon receipt of the transcript from the other institution, credits are posted as transfer credits. - Consortium Courses: All courses with space available when registration opens to consortium students are presumed to be eligible for the consortium agreement, except for those courses excluded above.
 Interested students should review online schedules to identify courses they would like to take. - Consortium Student Requests: Consortium requests are processed through the home school's registrar.